BlinkTagInc/node-gtfs/README.md

 {Array} Specify the GTFS files to be imported in an `agencies` array.
 GTFS files can be imported via a `url` or a local `path`.

-Each file needs an `agency_key`, a short name you create that is specific to that GTFS file.
 For GTFS files that contain more than one agency, you only need to list each GTFS file once in the `agencies` array, not once per agency that it contains.

 To find an agency's GTFS file, visit [transitfeeds.com](http://transitfeeds.com).
 You can use the URL from the agency's website or you can use a URL generated from the transitfeeds.com